jarrodmky/PrimeIdeal/README.md

 # PrimeIdeal
-A low-level numeric computation library for C23
+A low-level numeric computation library using C17